Cub11k/Cub11k/README.md

 ### Hi Github👋!

 I've finished two years of Bachelor's program in applied maths and computer science at MSU named after M.V.
-Lomonosov, which was abruptly interrupted by the crushing circumstances of 2022.
+Lomonosov, which was abruptly interrupted by the crushing events of 2022.
 I love programming and now I'm willing to start my career in Israeli HighTech.